yysun/apprun-site/src/pages/how-it-works.md

 # How It Works

+AppRun Site apps are Single Page Applications (SPA).
+You develop the pages using AppRun components, HTML files and markdown files.

-You put your AppRun components in the _pages_ directory structure as following:
+You put AppRun components in the _pages_ directory as following:

 ```
 src/